After spending a great weekend with Julie, I left Boston on Monday morning and drove a short ways to Lexington, a leafy suburb filled with

 Thoreau, with his lifelong devotion to simplicity, would've smiled.

-Above left: Walden Pond, near Concord, where Henry David Thoreau
+Left: Walden Pond, near Concord, where Henry David Thoreau decided

-Above center: Beach scene at Walden Pond.
+Above left: Beach scene at Walden Pond.
 It's not quite the way that Thoreau remembered it, I'm sure.

 Above left: Thoreau's original cabin no longer stands, but a replica was built near the parking lot.